-Unit Assigned Readings Important Dates 1 September 9-16 Background: What is Socialization?
-What is Media?
-And How Do We Study It?
-Kirsch (2010): Media Effects Theories 2 September 19-23: Background: Media & Development Kirsch (2010): Media in the Lives of Youth 3 September 26- 30: Media & Learning Mares & Pan (2013).
+Unit Assigned Readings Important Dates 1 May 15: Course Introduction What Is Media & How Do We Study It?
+2 May 17: Media Effects: Development & Theories Kirsch (2010): Media in the Lives of Youth Kirsch (2010): Media Effects Theories 4 May 24: Media & Learning Mares & Pan (2013).
 Effects of Sesame Street: A meta-analysis of children's learning in 15 countries.
 Aladé & Nathanson (2016).
 What preschoolers bring to the show: The relation between viewer characteristics and children's learning from educational television.
-4 October 3-7: Media & Violence Konjin, Nije Bijvank, & Bushman (2007).
+5 May 29: Media & Violence Konjin, Nije Bijvank, & Bushman (2007).
 I wish I were a warrior: The role of wishful identification in the effects of violent video games on aggression in adolescent boys Shoshani & Krauskopf (2021).
 The Fortnite social paradox: The effects of violent-cooperative multi-player video games on children's basic psychological needs and prosocial behaviour.
-OCTOBER 14: MIDTERM 1 5 October 17-21: Media & Sex Brown et al. (2006).
+6 May 31: Media & Sex Brown et al. (2006).
 Sexy media matter: Exposure to sexual content in music, movies, television, and magazines predicts Black and White adolescents' sexual behavior.
-Hesse & Pederson (2017).
-Porn sex versus real sex: How sexually explicit material shapes our understanding of sexual anatomy, physiology, and behaviour October 21: Media Analysis Option #1- Violence Due October 21: Guest Lecture with TA Cassandra!
-6 October 24-28: Media & Body Image Hargreaves & Tiggemann (2004).
+Rothman et al. (2015).
+"Without porn I wouldn't know half of the things I know now.": A qualitative study of pornography use among a sample of urban, low-income, Black and Hispanic Youth.
+JUNE 5: MIDTERM EXAM 7 June 7: Media & Body Image Hargreaves & Tiggemann (2004).
 Idealized media images and adolescent body image: "comparing" boys and girls.
 Fardouly, Pinkus, & Vartanian (2017).
 The impact of appearance comparisons made through social media, traditional media, and in person in women's everyday lives.
-7 October 31- November 4: Media & Race/Gender Coyne et al. (2016).
+June 9: Media Analysis Violence or Sex Due 8 June 12: Media & Race/Gender Coyne et al. (2016).
 Pretty as a princess: Longitudinal effects of engagement with Disney princesses on gender stereotypes, body esteem, and prosocial behaviour in children.
-Rivadeneyra, Ward, & Gordon (2007).
-Distorted reflections: Media exposure and Latino adolescents' conceptions of self.
-November 4: Media Analysis #2- Sex Due NOVEMBER 7: MIDTERM 2 8 November 14-18: Social Media & Identity Qiu et al. (2015).
+Shafer & Rivadenayra (2022).
+The impact of televised stereotypes on the state self- esteem of Latino/a emerging adults: The moderating role of Ethnic-Racial Identity.
+9 June 14: Social Media & The Self Qiu et al. (2015).
 What does your selfie say about you?
 Craig & McInroy (2014).
-You can form a part of yourself online: The influence of new media on identity development and coming out for LGBTQ Youth November 11: Media Analysis- Option #3 Body Image Due November 18: Media Analysis Option #4- Race/Gender Due 9 November 21-25: Social Media & Relationships Desjarlais & Willoughby (2010).
-A longitudinal study of the relation between adolescent boys and girls' computer use with friends and friendship quality: Support for the social compensation or the rich-get-richer hypothesis? • 10 November 28- December 5: Social Media & Well-Being Scott & Woods (2018).
+You can form a part of yourself online: The influence of new media on identity development and coming out for LGBTQ Youth June 16: Media Analysis- Body Image or Race/Gender Due 10 June 19: Social Media & Relationships Armstrong-Carter et a.
+(2022).
+Momentary links between adolescents' social media use and social experiences and motivations: Individual differences by peer susceptibility Reed, Tolman, & Ward (2017).
+Gender matters: Experiences and consequences of digital dating abuse victimization in adolescent dating relationships 11 June 21 Social Media & Well-Being Scott & Woods (2018).
 Fear of missing out and sleep: Cognitive behavioural factors in adolescents' nighttime social media use.
 Beyens et al. (2020).
 The effect of social media on well-being differs from adolescent to adolescent.
-December 2: Future of the Field- Research Proposal Due DECEMBER 11-22: FINAL EXAM TO BE SCHEDULED
+June 23: Future of the Field- Research Proposal Due